opengeospatial/geoapi/_pages/java-python/index.md

 ```

 Build GeoAPI 4.0-SNAPSHOT.
 This step should not be required anymore after GeoAPI 4.0 release.
-The GeoAPI directory can be anywhere; the example below puts it at the same level than the `jpy` directory.
+The GeoAPI directory can be anywhere; the example below puts it at the same level as the `jpy` directory.

 ### Build GeoAPI